SLO police conducting DUI patrols

-– Additional officers from the San Luis Obispo Police Department will be out on patrol March 5 and 7, from 7 p.m. to 3 a.m. looking for drivers suspected of driving under the influence of alcohol and/or drugs.
+– Additional officers from the San Luis Obispo Police Department will be out on patrol on April 6, from 7 p.m. to 3 a.m. looking for drivers suspected of driving under the influence of alcohol and/or drugs.

 “We want everyone to be as safe as possible, especially when they are on the road,” Sergeant Jeff Booth said.

-The San Luis Obispo Police Department reminds the public that impaired driving is not just from alcohol.
+The police remind the public that impaired driving is not just from alcohol.
 Some prescription medications or over-the-counter drugs may interfere with driving.
 Always follow directions for use and read warning labels about driving.
-While medicinal and recreational marijuana are legal, driving under the influence of marijuana is illegal.
+While medicinal and recreational marijuana is legal, driving under the influence of marijuana is illegal.
 If you plan on drinking or taking medications that may impact your ability to drive safely, plan on staying at home.

 Drivers caught driving impaired and charged with a first-time DUI face an average of $13,500 in fines and penalties, as well as a suspended license.